 Carrots will require 80 kg/ha (71 lbs/ac) of nitrogen on muck soils, and 110 kg/ha (98 lbs/ac) of nitrogen on mineral soils.
 Phosphorus and potassium will be required in 120 kg/ha and 250 kg/ha (107 lbs/ac and 223 lbs/ac) amounts respectively.
 Always base your fertilizer rates on a soil test.

 Over-application of nitrogen can lead to excess top-growth, which will slow the growth and development of the edible taproot.

 Adequate amounts and proper timing of water are critical in carrot production.
 Carrots do not respond well to lack of water, particularly in high temperatures.
 Moisture is crucial for germination and root development.
-Watering at germination will also help to prevent soil crusting, which retards the growth of a new seedling.
+Watering at germination will also help to prevent soil crusting, thus promoting the growth of a new seedling.